rabbitmq/rabbitmq-website/site/management.md

 Increasing the interval value to 30-60s will reduce CPU footprint and peak memory consumption for systems with large amounts of connections, channels and queues.
-This come with a downside: metrics of said entities will refresh every 30-60 seconds.
+This comes with a downside: metrics of said entities will refresh every 30-60 seconds.
 This can be perfectly reasonable in an [externally monitored](/monitoring.html#monitoring-frequency) production system but will make management UI less convenient to use for operators.